 Springtime (pre-equinox)

 Loud t-storm; air so warm, we have windows open.
-When Samuel’s school bus arrived, he paced the aisle, unwilling to disembark in what was then a light rain.
+Earlier, when Samuel’s school bus arrived, he paced the aisle, unwilling to disembark in what was then a light rain.
 I had to climb aboard to coax him out.
-Earlier, I’d gone with Karin, Abel, and Daniel to meet the boys’ new physician.
-(The previous one, a Seventh-day Adventist, has moved to Guam for a three-year religious tour.)
+And earlier still, I’d gone with Karin, Abel, and Daniel to meet the boys’ new doctor (the previous one, a Seventh-day Adventist, has moved to Guam for a three-year religious sojourn).
 Upon our return to Toad Hall, the alarm was blaring.
-It took us a good while to turn it off.
+It took us an age to turn it off.
 Daniel ran down the block, did a round of hopscotch, and ran back.
-Our door was locked, so there probably hadn’t been any burglar; in any case, no one would have stayed long.
-The noise was deafening and there’s nothing here to burgle but toys and used books.

 I’m tempted to try reading Virginia Woolf’s Orlando but the schedule is just too packed.